 Sotterley's Historic Farm

 Sotterley’s farm history originates long ago in the manorial system of early Maryland when James Bowles established a plantation with its basis in tobacco in 1699.
 At the time, tobacco was a cash crop grown throughout Maryland, and the farm continued to grow tobacco into the 20th century.
 Plantations like Sotterley also grew fruits and vegetables as food for those who lived on the farm.
 Eventually, the foods produced at Sotterley diversified to include things like corn, cereal grains, and livestock.
 As the plantation passed from owner-to-owner over a long period of time, the farming traditions remained the same.
 The farm grew and shrank in size as economics dictated whether the owners sold or bought, from almost 7,000 acres in 1790 and as small as 400 acres for most of the nineteenth century.
 Historic Sotterley Inc. now consists of 94 acres of farm and woodland.
-The last private owner was Herbert Satterlee, and subsequently his daughter, Mabel Satterlee Ingalls.
-Herbert purchased the property in 1910 but did not reside there; he relied on a farm manager, hired laborers, and tenant farmers.
-When Mabel turned Sotterley into a non-profit museum in the 1960s.
+After her fathers death in 1947, Dr. Mabel Satterlee Ingalls acquired the property, becoming Sotterley's last private owner.
+She turned Sotterley into a non-profit museum in the 1960s.
 Her daughter, Sandra Van Herdeen, inherited what was left of the property that Mabel had held onto even after establishing the non-profit and later donated that land back to Sotterley.
 It now constitutes a part of the site that is dedicated to agriculture today.

 The principles behind the current sustainable farming movement are directly tied to farming practices throughout history.
-Putting fields back into production at Sotterley that were once fallow is not only good for the economy of the site; it provides teachable and tangible connections between the land and our shared history for visitors.
+Putting fields back into production at Sotterley that were once fallow is not only good for the economy of the site; it provides teachable and tangible connections between the land and our shared history for visitors and protects our environment.
 Modern day implementation employs organic farming methods from the past, using feed and fertilizer from plant and animal materials.
 No chemical fertilizers, growth hormones, antibiotics or pesticides are used.